-1If the User Interface does not generate valid XML - i.e. when saving changes to the configuration the FireBrick reports XML errors, then this may be a bug - please check this via the appropriate support channel(s).
+&lt;sup>1If the User Interface does not generate valid XML - i.e. when saving changes to the configuration the FireBrick reports XML errors, then this may be a bug - please check this via the appropriate support channel(s).

-- a 'footer' area at the bottom of the page, containing layout-control icons and showing the current software version - the remaining page area contains the content for the selected part of the user-interface
+- a main-menu, with sub-menus that access various parts of the user interface; the main-menu can be shown vertically or horizontally sub-menu appearance depends on this display style: if the main-menu is vertical, sub-menus are shown by 'expanding' the menu vertically; if the main-menu is horizontal, sub-menus are shown as pull-down menus - a 'footer' area at the bottom of the page, containing layout-control icons and showing the current software version - the remaining page area contains the content for the selected part of the user-interface